Hammad214508/Blog-Application/README.md

 The posts and the user details will be stored in a database using Django models and sqlite3.

 Pagination has been implemented so that if there are a lot of posts it doesn't slow down the website.
-By deafult fice posts are shows in the front page and then a link is given at the end of the page allowing the user to navigate to other pages:
+By default five posts are shown in the front page and then a links are given at the end of the page allowing the user to navigate to other pages:

 * First page